lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 tags: ["Dependency Injection", "Testing"]
 draft: false
 ---
-When talking about the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/), the `D` in [SOLID](https://simple.wikipedia.org/wiki/SOLID_(object-oriented_design)), we have a pretty good idea what dependencies we're trying to abstract away. `OrderRepository` or `SendGridEmailClient` are easy examples of implementations we should abstract away.
+When talking about the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/), the `D` in [SOLID](https://simple.wikipedia.org/wiki/SOLID_(object-oriented_design)), we have a pretty good idea of what dependencies we're trying to abstract away. `OrderRepository` or `SendGridEmailClient` are easy examples of implementations we should abstract away.
 It also overlaps well with the Single Responsibility Principle, since data access for orders and sending emails are separated from the business logic where they are used.
 The C# implementation of this would involve making these classes implement the appropriate interfaces, e.g. `IOrderRepository` and `IEmailSender`.

-With those examples, dependencies seem easy to identify: service from another module in your code, data access libraries like repositories, external or 3rd party services like HTTP clients or something sending email.
+With those examples, dependencies seem easy to identify: service from another module in your code, data access libraries like repositories, external or 3rd party services like HTTP clients, or something sending email.
 One dependency I hadn't given much thought to is the settings the application relies on.

 In .NET Framework, these are stored in the `web.config` file and are accessed with `ConfigurationManager`.
 In .NET Core, these have moved to (the much more flexible) `appsettings.json` files and are accessed using `IConfiguration`.